-7 Best Places to Live in New York with a Dog in 2023
+7 Best Places to Live in New York with a Dog in 2025

 From the elegance of the Upper West Side to the rich ethnic culture of Brooklyn, The Big Apple attracts many new residents a year.

-Learn more: Apartment Renting with a Pet in New York--The Complete Guide
+Learn more: Apartment Renting with a Pet in New York--The Complete Guide.

 Best Places to Live in New York with a Dog

-• Tribeca, Manhattan
+- Tribeca, Manhattan

-• Silver Lake, Staten Island
+- Silver Lake, Staten Island

-• Upper West Side, Manhattan
+- Upper West Side, Manhattan

-• Long Island City, Queens
+- Long Island City, Queens

-• Battery Park City, Manhattan
+- Battery Park City, Manhattan

-• Bay Ridge, Brooklyn
+- Bay Ridge, Brooklyn

-• Riverdale, Bronx
+- Riverdale, Bronx

 Tribeca, Manhattan

 While Tribeca is one of, if not the priciest neighborhood to live in New York, it is for a reason.
+Adjacent to the Financial District, this neighborhood is home to many stars of the silver screen.
+It runs from Canal Street south to Vesey Street, packed with gorgeously renovated, sprawling luxury loft apartments.

-The area boasts 3 dog parks including Hudson River Park where you will find blue pavement that is specially designed for those canines who suffer from color blindness.
+At the same time, this area is also a dog lover's dream.
+The area boasts three dog parks, including Hudson River Park, where you will find blue pavement specially designed for canines with color blindness.

-Small dog owners will be happy to learn that their teacup poodle needn’t be intimidated by that big burly dalmatian at the park because the area has a special pee wee section for the little guys.
+Small dog owners will be happy to learn that their teacup poodle needn't be intimidated by that big, burly dalmatian at the park because the area has a special pee wee section for the little guys.

-In addition to daycare, Barks and Biscuits offers grooming and dog walking, training, and even veterinary services.
+In addition to daycare, Biscuits and Bath offers grooming, dog walking, training, and even veterinary services.
+They also have a transportation service.

-If your baby prefers to get his or her exercise by going for a swim or if arthritis is a problem, you can make an appointment for them at Water 4 Dogs, where they can take a dip in a real swimming pool.
+If your baby prefers to get exercise by going for a swim or if arthritis is a problem, you can make an appointment at Water 4 Dogs, where they can take a dip in a natural swimming pool.
+The staff is trained to provide rehabilitative services to older dogs and those with mobility problems.

 Why We Chose Tribeca

+Tribeca has many dog-friendly buildings and is densely packed with dog-centric businesses.
 The neighborhood offers many choices when it comes to veterinary clinics and hospitals, pet grooming services trainers, walkers, and doggy daycare.
+Tribeca also has more dog runs than the average New York City neighborhood, putting it among the top choices for dog lovers.

-Average Rental Prices in Tribeca
+Average Rental Prices in Tribeca | |

-Studio $5,500
+| Studio | $5,500 |

-3 Beds $17,500
+| 3 Beds | $17,500 |

-4 Beds $28,000
+| 4 Beds | $28,000 |

 Silver Lake, Staten Island

 This historic neighborhood is filled with rambling old homes that have been converted into apartments.
+The tree-lined streets are every dog's dream; humans will love the area's walkability.

+The quaint shops and restaurants will make you feel like you are in a small, affluent New England town.
 There is a large park in the center of town.
 It has a dog run and many walking paths.

-If your dog seems to have an unusual interest in sniffing the golf course, it may be because it is built on top of an old graveyard, which was a final resting place for many Irish immigrants.
+There is a public golf course, and there are tennis courts here.
+There is even a baseball field at the park, where your dog can hone his ball-catching skills.
+If your dog seems to have an unusual interest in sniffing the golf course, it may be because it is built on top of an old graveyard, a final resting place for many Irish immigrants.

 Why We Chose Silver Lake